Aanchal-078/Pneumonia-Detection/README.md

 # Pneumonia-Detection
-This project leverages ensemble learning to classify chest X-ray images as COVID, Pneumonia, or Normal.
-We use three pretrained models MobileNet, ResNet, and VGG16 to improve prediction accuracy.
-The system allows users to upload X-ray images and get a diagnosis, providing an efficient AI-powered solution for respiratory condition detection.

-ENSEMB-CARE is an innovative diagnostic tool that leverages ensemble learning to analyze chest X-ray images and detect respiratory conditions, including COVID-19 and Pneumonia.
-By combining three powerful pretrained models: MobileNet, ResNet, and VGG16, this system enhances prediction accuracy, providing a reliable, automated approach to diagnosing respiratory illnesses.
-ENSEMB-CARE demonstrates the potential of AI to assist healthcare professionals in making timely, data-driven decisions that improve patient outcomes and support early intervention.
+This project focuses on developing a deep learning-based image classification system designed to identify three classes from medical images: PNEUMONIA, NORMAL, and COVID.
+Leveraging ensemble learning, the system analyzes chest X-ray images using three powerful pretrained models: MobileNet, ResNet, and VGG16.
+This approach harnesses convolutional layers for feature extraction and dense layers for classification, enhancing prediction accuracy and providing a reliable, automated diagnostic tool.

 **Advantages**